 The Best Of Japan In 2 Weeks

-And that’s what I recommend for you to get the best ‘some of Japan’ in 2 weeks.
+And that’s what I recommend for your 2 weeks in Japan itinerary to get the best out of Japan.

-But there’s loads more options you could do for your 2nd week such as heading to the far north to Hokkaido, or getting into the central mountains as I said.
+But there are loads more options you could do for your 2nd week such as heading to the far north to Hokkaido or getting into the central mountains as I said.

 If you are planning a shorter trip like 1 week in Japan, or 10 days (for example as before) then you can do most of what’s mentioned here but just skip a day trip or 2 and maybe spend less time in Tokyo.